 Loophole Abuse: The Omega Mob finds itself in a competition against the elite Red Eagles to see who can make it through an obstacle course fastest.
 Phule specifies that the race will be with "full combat gear and conditions," and the Red Eagles quickly complete it despite carrying a full infantry loadout.
 However, Phule's company finishes even faster since "full combat conditions" means they can blow up or destroy every obstacle in their way, something the Red Eagles hadn't considered.
 Rather unusually for this trope, the Red Eagles don't object, once their Captain points out that they could have done the same thing.

 Meaningful Name: Legionnaires are generally known by their Legion names, names they chose upon enlisting.
 Some examples include Escrima, for his fighting style, and the Sinthians Spartacus & Louie, who come from opposite social classes and named themselves after the famous rebel slave and Louis the XIV, respectively.

-Mildly Military: The Omega Squad, though it's used for good once Phule takes over.
+Mildly Military: The Omega Company, though it's used for good once Phule takes over.

 Military Brat: Lieutenant Armstrong, apparently; he's one of the more militarily formal Legionnaires as a result.

 The first in the series is either the obstacle course or the massing-of-Mob-members-at-the-airstrip moment, both in the first book.
 First, when the Mob demonstrated that they (and their leader's methods) weren't completely worthless; second when they fully demonstrate their solidarity/loyalty to their new captain.